-A memory tactic shared on this grammar tutorial explains that one way to distinguish the homophones is to remove the “a” and see if the sentence still makes sense.
+A memory tactic shared on this grammar tutorial explains that one way to distinguish the homophones apart and a part is to remove the “a” and see if the sentence still makes sense.
 If it does, you should use “a part” (two words).
 If it becomes gibberish, “apart” is needed.

 Trick 2: Think the Opposite of the Letters

-Ready for a hilarious way to remember the difference between these two homophones?
+Ready for a hilarious way to remember the difference between these two homophones, and decide whether to use apart or a part?
 Here goes: